BEStecher/Climate_Variability_EEP/index.md

 ![Latitude_Image_02](https://user-images.githubusercontent.com/71152705/125203147-4dc04880-e245-11eb-9851-b256ceee9a56.png)

 #### Age Models
 When making my age models, I attempted to connect the δ18O values with the depth at which those δ18O values were collected.
 Since there is not a standard space between the depths at which the forams were collected, I made several functions that calculate the age given the difference in depth and δ18O value.
 Below is all of the code I used to make the age model of Rippert et al. 2017 data.
 While it is not perfect towards the end, it is mostly incredibly accurate.
+This plot will detect the exact age given the depth it is given, whether or not the given depth was in the Rippert dataset.

 {::options parse_block_html="true" /}